 From time to time it may become necessary for students to drop or add a course.
 If a student wishes to drop a course they must do so within two weeks of beginning the course in order for the course not to show up on their transcript.
 Courses must be added within the first two weeks of a new semester (students transferring in excluded).
-If the drop period extends beyond this timeframe, the student will receive a Withdraw with Failure (WF) for that course, except for exclusive permission for extenuating circumstances from the Principal.
-No student may add or drop a course without seeing the SLA office and filling out an add/drop form complete with parent signature.
+If the drop period extends beyond this timeframe, the student will receive a Withdraw with Failure (WF) for that course, except for exclusive permission for extenuating circumstances from the principal.
+No student may add or drop a course without expressed written consent of the principal and teacher.